For Library Champions Inquiries:

 - Library card registration is up: Today 68 percent of American adults have public library cards – the greatest number since ALA began collecting this data in 1990.

-Libraries are a bargain.
+Libraries are good ROI (return on investment).
 Libraries are among the most effective of all public services, serving more than two-thirds of the public with less than 2 percent of all tax dollars.
 Nationally, the average cost to the taxpayer for access to this wide range of public-library resources is $31 a year, about the cost of one hardcover book.